nbareil/tabular-analysis-workbench/README.md

   import/export the annotation JSON bundle.

 ### Session Persistence & OPFS
-- Sessions auto-save every minute and whenever you close the file picker.
-On reload you will be prompted to re-authorize the last dataset so filters, tags, and layout return instantly.
+- Sessions auto-save every minute (and within ~5 seconds of edits) plus when you close the file picker.
+Reloading prompts you to re-authorize the last dataset so filters, tags, and layout return instantly.
+- The OPFS cache (sessions, indexes, annotations, row-cache) is capped at roughly 200 MB.
+Oldest files are pruned on load/save to stay within quota.

 ### Exporting Results
 - Use **Export → Filtered rows** to write the visible dataset to `.csv` or